isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

 ??? abstract "How can I increase the font size in WebSSH?"
     Just pinch in or out with two fingers on the terminal screen to adjust the font size dynamically.
 If you use a Mac with a trackpad, you can also use the pinch gesture on the trackpad to adjust the font size.

+??? abstract "Does WebSSH support serial port connections?"
+    Yes, since 29.0 WebSSH supports serial port connections BUT requires a Mac.
+Not available on iOS or iPadOS.

+??? abstract "Can I store the passphrase for an encrypted private key in WebSSH?"
+    Yes, WebSSH allows you to store the passphrase for an encrypted private key.
+When you add a private key that is encrypted, you will be prompted to enter the passphrase.
+You can choose to save the passphrase securely within the app so that you don't have to enter it each time you use the key.